Shirkha/touristee/README.md

 # Touristee
-# A user interactive website where users can register themselves, add tourist spots, edit or delete their tourist spots developed using NodeJS, MongoDB, Express
+# A user interactive website where users can register themselves, add tourist spots, edit or delete their tourist spots
+# Developed using NodeJS, MongoDB, Express, EJS, Bootstrap